Albion Central School District: Bells

-The middle and high Schools have different bell schedules for changing classes.
+The middle and high schools have different bell schedules for changing classes.
 However, the elementary school does not have these bells.
+Instead they have teachers guide the students to their classes.

 Technology

 Albion Central Schools have an advanced computer network.
 The three school buildings are interconnected on a district-wide fiber-optic network.
-They provide all middle and high school students with touchscreen HP Chromebooks.
+They provide all middle and high school students with touchscreen Acer Chromebooks.